pavarisk/thousands-dicegame/README.md

 ## Acknowledgments

-Enjoy playing Dice Score Showdown, a game of strategy and chance created by Pavaris Kakanat.
+Enjoy playing Thousands Dice Game, a game of strategy and chance created by Pavaris Kakanat.
 Have fun, and may the dice be ever in your favor!